-- EQUIPMENT: Inoculating loop, incinerator, labeling tape - MEDIA: Urease broth (2) - CULTURES: Escherichia coli, Proteus vulgaris
+• EQUIPMENT: Inoculating loop, incinerator, labeling tape

+• MEDIA: Urease broth (2)

+• CULTURES: Escherichia coli, Proteus vulgaris

-- 1. Use tape to label each tube with your initials, date, and organism number. - 2.
-Aseptically inoculate each broth tube with bacteria. - 3.
-Place tubes in a common rack for incubation at 37°C for 18-24 hours.
+1. Use tape to label each tube with your initials, date, and organism number.

+2. Aseptically inoculate each broth tube with bacteria.

+3. Place tubes in a common rack for incubation at 37°C for 18-24 hours.

 - 1. Examine broth for a change in color from golden to deep pink, indicating rapid hydrolysis of urea.
-Occasionally urease may produce a slower reaction, resulting in only a slight color change in the medium. - 2.
-Record results in the lab report. - 3.
-Remove tape from both tubes and place them in a common rack for autoclaving.
+Occasionally urease may produce a slower reaction, resulting only a slight color change in the medium.
+Record results on the report sheet. - 2.
+Remove tape from tubes and place in a common rack for autoclaving.

-ID OF GRAM-NEGATIVE BACILLI
+BIO 211 REPORT SHEET ID OF GRAM-NEGATIVE BACILLI DATE: PARTNER INITIALS: